ajalt/clikt/docs/documenting.md

 ## Help Option Customization

+Clikt adds a help option to every command automatically.
+It uses the names `-h` and `--help` and prints the command's help message when invoked.

-Clikt handles the help option is specially.
-It is added automatically to every command.
+### Changing the help option names

 Any help option name that conflicts with another option is not used for the help option.
 If the help option has no unique names, it is not added.

 You can change the help option's name and help message on the [command's context][customizing-contexts]: